Itochu: Japan's economic growth period (1960–1980)

 After gaining support from the United States and achieving domestic economic reform, Japan's economy was able to soar from the 1950s to the 1970s.
-After the first oil-price shock struck Japan (1973 oil crisis), the country's economy has entered a steady increasing stage till 1990'.
+After the first oil-price shock struck Japan (1973 oil crisis), the country's economy entered a steadily increasing stage until 1990.
 (Refer to Japanese economic miracle) The company also entered a growth period in the 1970s.

 The company's long-held vision of “Enhancing non-textile businesses - Diversification” was finally realized, and it rapidly expanded operations as a general trading company.
 In 1972 Itoh became the first Japanese trading company allowed to do business in the People's Republic of China.
 It publicly announced that it would comply with the “Four Japan-China trading conditions” on December 14, 1971, and then established a section within the company dedicated to China and began initiatives to actively promote trade.
 When a mission led by then President Mr. Echigo visited China in March 1972, ITOCHU was officially recognized as a friendly trading company by the Chinese government, and continued to play significant roles in promoting friendship and trade between Japan and China.
 Soon after this appointment, on September 29, 1972, Japanese Prime Minister Kakuei Tanaka achieved a normalization of diplomatic relations between Japan and China.

 In the 1970s, the company became part of the "Kawasaki Group" within the keiretsu of Dai-Ichi Kangyo Bank (now Mizuho Corporate Bank), eventually displacing Nissho Iwai as the keiretsu's dominant trading company.
 Itoh's affiliation with the keiretsu was significantly looser than other keiretsu-affiliated trading companies, and many firms within the DKB group did not use Itoh's services at all.

 Former Imperial Japanese Army staff officer Ryuzo Sejima joined Itoh in 1958 after spending 11 years in a Siberian prison.
 Four years later, he was promoted to director and became Itoh's head of corporate planning, implementing a military-style internal reporting system.
 He went on to serve as president and chairman of the company, having developed a powerful group of followers known as the "Sejima Machine."